Trump is using taxpayer dollars to blame Democrats for the shutdown. Is it legal?

 “These are all things that the Trump administration has been doing since Jan.
 20,” Democratic leader Hakeem Jeffries said Wednesday.

-The Trump administration’s messaging is in stark contrast to more restrained language from the federal government during previous funding crises; in 2013, then-President Barack Obama said that Congress “failed to meet its responsibility” by approving a spending plan, without mentioning the Republicans who blocked it.
+The government’s messaging is in stark contrast to more restrained language from federal agencies during previous funding crises; in 2013, then-President Barack Obama said Congress “failed to meet its responsibility” by approving a spending plan, without mentioning the Republicans who blocked it.

 “This shutdown was completely preventable,” he wrote at the time.
 “It should not have happened.
 And the House of Representatives can end it as soon as it follows the Senate's lead, and funds your work in the United States Government without trying to attach highly controversial and partisan measures in the process.”